Sunday Morning Stoicism

 Zoom is available on iOS, Android, Windows, and OSX.
 Here are some resources to help you get started:

 - Getting started guides: https://support.zoom.us/hc/en-us/categories/200101697

 - Video tutorials: https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials

 A microphone is required if you would like to participate in the discussion after the talk, but not to simply be present.
-(A webcam is preferred so we can see each other during this period of physical isolation!)
+(A webcam is preferred, but optional.)